noodnik2/MSFS2020-PilotPathRecorder/README-kmlcam.md

 ## Description

-A metaphor of a "Live Camera" (LiveCam) is used to describe a feature enabling real-time display in Google Earth of a simulated flight.
+A metaphor of a "Live Camera" (aka LiveCam) is used to describe a feature enabling real-time display in Google Earth of a simulated flight.
 Read below for details about this feature.

-You can configure a [KML Network Link] to periodically "call back" to MSFS2020-PilotPathRecorder in order to synchronize Google Earth's view with the simulator's view, in "real-time", using a [KML Camera].
+You can configure a [KML Network Link] to periodically "call back" to MSFS2020-PilotPathRecorder in order to synchronize Google Earth's view with the simulator's view, in "real-time", using a [KML Camera] or other KML markup.

 In addition to using and/or extending the built-in LiveCams, it's possible to create your own using a specialized, provided editor to define "Lens" (another metaphor) templates used to periodically generate